AAVN Case Report Competition Details

 Introduction: The introduction should state the purpose of the case report, a brief review of the problem and a summary of the pertinent and current literature.
 This section should not exceed one typed page.

-Clinical Report: The body of the case report should include a medical and dietary history, physical findings (including body condition score evaluation, skin and coat evaluation, muscle condition, etc.), caloric calculations, diagnostic methods and results (e.g. laboratory and radiological findings, differential diagnoses, treatment and results, necropsy findings (when appropriate), final diagnoses and outcome of the case.
+Clinical Report: The body of the case report should include a medical and dietary history, physical findings (including body weight, body condition score evaluation, skin and coat evaluation, etc.), caloric calculations, diagnostic methods and results (e.g. laboratory and radiological findings, differential diagnoses, treatment and results, necropsy findings (when appropriate), final diagnoses and outcome of the case.

 Discussion: The discussion involves a subjective critique by the author of the clinical report, including views on the problem(s) that was/were identified and the management of the problem(s).
 This is different from the clinical report, in which clinical findings are objective.
 No new information should be added in the discussion.